White Residue on Clothing

 This symptom is more common if you are using powdered detergent.
 It also happens more frequently during cold months in northern climates.

 If your washer water is too cold, it may not properly dissolve detergent, which may result in white "clumps" of detergent on clothing.
 Rewashing clothing items should remove these clumps.
 Running items through the dryer will also help remove these clumps.
 If using a cold water wash, ensure that your water temperature is at least 60 degrees to properly dissolve detergent.
 Your washer should also regulate the cold water temperature by adding hot water to bring the temperature up.
 Run hot water in the sink closest to the washer to help ensure that hot water is running through the water lines near the washer.

-Please see your Use and Care guide for more information regarding the cycles on your machine.
+Please see your Owner's Manual for more information regarding the cycles on your machine.

 If you would like to download or view product literature for your appliance, please visit our Manuals and Literature page.